 Cpl.
 Robert J. Stewart

-the son of Robert and Edna Stewart andwas born on
+was the son of Robert and Edna Stewart andwas born

 8, 1918, in Gettysburg, South Dakota.
 As a child, he grew up on a farm west of Baraboo, Wisconsin.

 Wisconsin high school team to finish a season never having been scored on by their opponent.

 Bob attended college for one year at the University of Wisconsin at Lacrosse.
 He was forced to leave school when he ran out of money, so he moved to Janesville, Wisconsin, looking for a job.

 In 1940, Bob joined the Wisconsin National Guard's 32nd Tank Company headquartered in Janesville.
 His reason for doing this was because his good friend, Owen Sandmire, had told him about the tank company, and Owen and Bob were looking for work but not having much luck.
 This would give both of them the opportunity to earn some extra money.
 Owen also explained to Bob that if he joined the tank company, he would fulfill his year of military service.

 Since a draft act had been passed by Congress, Bob knew that he was most likely going to be drafted into the army.
 He decided that riding in a tank was better than walking.
 On either September 14th or 16th, Bob enlisted into the National Guard.